EstimatedEst. Read Time: 26 minutes

 Another reason why I’m including this one: You should throw in some decompression work following a Traditional Barbell Deadlift.
 No better way to do that than by hanging from a Chin-Up bar with a shoulder-width underhand grip.

-Here’s the thing, guys, instead of doing a Traditional Chin Up, you’ll perform a Chin Curl.
+1. Instead of doing a Traditional Chin Up, you’ll perform a Chin Curl.
 The difference here is that you’ll close the angle of the elbow down as you approach the top of the bar.

-In other words, you’re performing the same mechanics of a Barbell Biceps Curl.
-Instead of bringing the bar up to you, you bring your body to the bar, but make sure to keep a slight bend in the elbows.
+2. Instead of bringing the bar up to you, you bring your body to the bar, but make sure to keep a slight bend in the elbows.

 OVERHEAD TRICEPS EXTENSION